enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/debugging.md

 Some configuration settings

 ### Log Campaign Links and issues with link tracking
-This settings will activate a logger that outputs all links from sent emails to a text file, it will also log any errors from TrackingControllerActions reg. parsing the tokens.
+This settings will activate a logger that outputs all links from sent emails to a text file, it will also log any errors from TrackingControllerActions regarding parsing the tokens.

 Values: true / false (default: false)